PatelNikhil-08/Database-Queries-/README.md

 10. List the name(s) of school(s) that sent the second largest number of drafts to NBA.
 List the name of each school and the number of drafts sent.

+**WRITE FUNCTIONS FOR THE FOLLOWING

+1. Write a function named fibonacci that, given an integer i (as the 1st and only parameter), returns the i-th Fibonacci number.
+The valid range of i is [0, 1000] in our project.
+Note that the first Fibonacci number is F(0) = 0, and we have F(1) = 1, then you can use the formula F(i) = F(i-1) + F(i-2) to get the output for other inputs.
+If the parameter i is out of range, your function should return -1.

+2. Write a function named player_height_rank that, given the first name and last name of a player, return the rank of that player based on his height.
+Note that the players table stores height information in feet and inches, thus you have to sort the players by total height instead of h_feet or h_inches to get the rank.
+For a player, his rank is defined as one plus the number of players taller than he is.
+Players with the exact same height should have the same rank, therefore your function should deal with such ties.
+Some examples according to the NBA database are: Gheorghe Muresan ranked 1 with a height of 7 feet and 7 inches; Manute Bol ranked 2nd (7 ft.
+6 in.); Ming Yao and three others ranked 3rd (7 ft.
+5 in.); and five other players with height 7 ft.
+4 in. all ranked 7th, etc. If the name given does not match any player in the players table, the function returns 0.